Main Tab General Specifications

 Amplifiers Drive Loudspeakers

 An amplifier can be designed and measured as though it will only drive a simple resistive load.
 In actual use it must drive a complex, reactive, electro-acoustic system.
 This affects one’s philosophy with regard to amplifier loading.
 It’s not just about “getting the most watts.”
 The prime directive is achieving fidelity when converting the electrical signal into an acoustic one.
 This means preserving the voltage characteristic of the waveform by making the amplifier immune to the loudspeaker’s impedance curve.
-When it comes to power amps, ther are important differences between heating resistors and driving loudspeakers.
+When it comes to power amps, there are important differences between heating resistors and driving loudspeakers.
 With the former, the objective is power transfer.
 With the latter, the objective is waveform preservation.

-Audio “power” amplifier is a bit of a misnomer.
+The term “power” amplifier is a bit of a misnomer.
 It’s not amplifying power.
 In reality it is producing a higher voltage facsimile of the input voltage waveform, with sufficient current to meet the demands of the load impedance.
 The amplifier/loudspeaker interface is optimized for voltage transfer, and all of the measurements included in the CAF are made with a voltmeter, albeit a very capable one.

 The amplifier’s output voltage can be tested open circuit (no load) or into any load resistance.
 The manufacturer determines the supported load resistances.
 If the resistance gets too low, the amplifier may current limit and its voltage may drop, making it non-linear in response.
 A 5-part video series that describes this in more detail can be found here.

 The importance of understanding the principles of a voltage transfer interface cannot be over-stated.
 All signal processes are voltage modifiers.
 This includes graphic equalizers, parametric equalizers, and IIR and FIR digital filters.
 Voltage changes made by these devices translate directly to the frequency response of the loudspeaker, and are independent of the loudspeaker’s impedance curve.
 As such, as goes the voltage, so goes the sound pressure level from the loudspeaker.
 SPL calculations should always be performed using the RMS voltage of the signal from the amplifier.
-The voltage power matrix of the CAF is built on this principle.
+The voltage power matrix of the CAF is built upon this principle.

 The CAF requires the use of three signal types for testing the amplifier.
 A burst test reveals the voltage amplitude capabilities of the amplifier without requiring that it source much current.
 A continuous sine test reveals the current production capabilities of the amplifier under load.
 It’s a torture test!
-The pink noise test reveals the performance of the amplifier at approximates 1/8 power, which is typical for slightly clipped or compressed music or speech program material.
+The pink noise test reveals the performance of the amplifier at approximately 1/8 power, which is typical for slightly clipped or compressed music or speech program material.
 Without all three tests, amplifiers that are quite different can look very similar.

-A distortion measurement basically describes the difference between the amplifier’s input and output signal.
+A distortion measurement basically describes the difference between an amplifier’s input and output signal.
 If they are the same, other than the voltage gain, then there is no distortion.
 There are several distortion types, including Total Harmonic Distortion (THD) and Intermodulation Distortion (IMD).
 Volumes have been written on both.
 There exists no universally accepted criteria for the amount of distortion that can be tolerated, but all agree that it should be very low.

 So, the CAF philosophy is that 1% THD is low enough for measuring the amplifier’s output voltage for the purpose of establishing the amplifier’s rated power, which is in turn de-rated by the crest factor of the program material for SPL calculations.
 The manufacturer’s data sheet can be consulted in cases where more information on the distortion performance is desired.